January 11, 2018

-Q: How do I enroll in CMTBC-PD online courses?
+Q: How do I enroll in CMTBC online courses?

-Completion of a San’yas Indigenous Cultural Safety Training course also results in CMTBC-PD CECs.
+Completion of a San’yas Indigenous Cultural Safety Training course also results in CMTBC CECs.
 See CMTBC Online Courses for more information about the San’yas course.
 If you choose to take this course, you will enroll directly via the San’yas Indigenous Cultural Safety Training, Provincial Health Services Authority website, on the registration page for the course.
-After you complete the course, send your completion certificate to CMTBC, and the College will add completed CECs to the CMTBC-PD credit category of your continuing education activities.
-To see a summary of your current continuing education progress, log in to the Registrant Portal, click “Continuing Education (CE)” in the menu at the left, and then click “Report CE Activities”.registration page for the course.
-After you complete the course, send your completion certificate to CMTBC, and the College will add completed CECs to the CMTBC-PD credit category of your continuing education activities.
+After you complete the course, send your completion certificate to CMTBC, and the College will add completed CECs to the CMTBC credit category of your continuing education activities.
+To see a summary of your current continuing education progress, log in to the Registrant Portal, click “Continuing Education (CE)” in the menu at the left, and then click “Report CE Activities”.
+After you complete the course, upload your completion certificate by using the “Report Completed CMTBC Course” button.

 Q: I failed one of CMTBC’s mandatory online courses.
 Why do I have to pay $60 again to repeat the course?